marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 client SHOULD start path validation (see {{Section 8.2 of RFC9000}}) for the respective path immediately after sending the PUNCH_ME_NOW frame.

-On the server side, path validation SHOULD be started immediately when receiving a PUNCH_ME_NOW frame.
+The server SHOULD start path validation immediately upon receipt of a PUNCH_ME_NOW frame.
 This document introduces the concept of path validation on the server side, since {{!RFC9000}} assumes that any QUIC server is able to receive packets on a path without creating a NAT binding first.
-Path validation on the server side works as described in {{Section 8.2.1 of RFC9000}}, with additional rate-limiting (see {{amplification-attack}}) to prevent amplification attacks.
+Path validation on the server works as described in {{Section 8.2.1 of RFC9000}}, with additional rate-limiting (see {{amplification-attack}}) to prevent amplification attacks.

 Path probing happens in rounds, allowing the peers to limit the bandwidth consumed by sending path validation packets.
 For every round, the client MUST